How many opportunities are you leaving on the table?

 Make Product Reviews

-Either way, one of the main ways, affiliates earn money is by making reviews for their favorite products.
-It doesn’t matter whether it’s a blog post, podcast audio, video or otherwise.
+But one of the main ways, affiliates earn money is by making reviews for their favorite products.
+It doesn’t matter whether it’s a blog post, podcast audio, video, or other type of content.
 All forms of content are fair game.

 Affiliate Marketing Best Practices